Vietnam.vn - Nền tảng quảng bá Việt Nam

 Sleeping on your side helps your airways function properly.
 Photo: Freepik

-Lie on your back with your head raised.
+Lie on your back, raise your head.

 Lying on your back with your head elevated and a pillow under your knees is suitable for people with sleep apnea.
 Elevating your head with a pillow prevents the tongue from sliding down your throat, directing airflow straight to the lungs.
 Placing a pillow under your knees helps align the spine and reduce pain and discomfort.